P061A

 What P061A means

-P061A is stored when the PCM detects a discrepancy between the internally calculated torque value and what would be expected based on current operating conditions.
-Modern PCMs use a torque model to coordinate throttle, fuel injection, ignition timing, and transmission shift scheduling.
-The torque model calculates a predicted output torque and compares it against a reference; if the two diverge beyond a threshold, P061A is set.
+P061A is stored when the control module detects a discrepancy in its engine torque monitoring system.
+Modern modules use a torque model to coordinate throttle, fuel injection, ignition timing, and transmission shift scheduling.
+The module compares the torque it commands against the torque it calculates as actually being produced; if the two diverge beyond a threshold, or if the ECM, TCM, or traction control module disagrees with the torque information it is given, P061A is set.

-Consequences depend on the PCM response strategy.
-Some calibrations will enter limp mode with a fixed torque limit; others will only set the MIL and continue operating.
-Because the torque model also governs transmission torque management and traction control intervention, a torque model fault can affect shift quality and stability control behaviour alongside fuel management.
+Consequences depend on the module response strategy.
+Some calibrations enter limp mode with a fixed torque limit; others only set the MIL.
+Because the torque model also governs transmission torque management and stability control intervention, a torque model fault can affect shift quality and traction control behaviour alongside fuel management.

 Common causes